Month: May 2025

 Charlie Wilkinson

-My work is trying to show off poverty in a passive way by showing off someone who is very well dressed and putting them in an environment that is very unappealing and maybe shows destruction, this can be very effective on the thoughts on people because the contrast between the foreground and background might make people feel differently.
+Some of my work below is to show off poverty in a passive way by showing off someone who is very well dressed and putting them in an environment that is very unappealing and maybe shows destruction, this can be very effective on the thoughts on people because the contrast between the foreground and background might make people feel differently.

 I created this personal topic to try and combat poverty by making it more known and clearer through my images.